ArkhamCookie/ratatui-learning/README.md

 # Ratatui Learning

-A repo to learn about and experiment with [Ratatui](https://ratatui.rs/).
+A repo to learn about and experimenting with [Ratatui](https://ratatui.rs/).